prysmaticlabs/documentation/website/docs/prysm-usage/parameters.md

 |`--no-custom-config` | Run the beacon chain with the real parameters from phase 0.
 |`--beacon-rpc-provider` | Beacon node RPC provider endpoint.
 Default: localhost:4000
 |`--rpc-host` | Specify the RPC host exposed by the validator.
 Default: localhost
-|`--rpc-port` | Specify the RPC port exposed by the slasher Default: 7000
+|`--rpc-port` | Specify the RPC port exposed by the slasher.
+Default: 7000
 |`--tls-cert` | Certificate for secure gRPC.
 Pass this and the tls-key flag in order to use gRPC securely.
 |`--disable-rewards-penalties-logging` | Disable reward/penalty logging during cluster deployment.
 |`--graffiti` | A string to include in proposed block.